varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 director.
 It is also true for *cluster* directors that may reference native backends.

-Finally, Varnish will take care of event propagation for *all* native backends.
+Finally, Varnish will take care of event propagation for *all* native backends, but dynamic backends can only be created when the VCL is warm.
+If your backends are created by an independant thread (basically outside of VCL scope) you must subscribe to VCL events and watch for VCL state (see :ref:`ref-vmod-event-functions`).

 .. _ref-writing-a-director-cluster: